"Early to bed, early to rise makes a man healthy, wealthy, and wise." — Benjamin Franklin

 Researchers have long recognized that many biological processes correspond to a (roughly) 24-hour cycle.

-The most common examples are the early risers who are most mentally and physically active during the morning hours and the "night owls" who are more alert at night and prefer to sleep in most mornings.
-There are even psychometric tests that have been developed to measure these preferences, including the Morningness Eveningness Questionnaire (MEQ), the Composite Circadian Scale, and the Composite Scale of Morningness.
+The most common examples are early risers, who are most mentally and physically active during the morning hours, and "night owls," who are more alert at night and prefer to sleep in.
+Psychometric tests have been developed to measure these preferences, including the Morningness Eveningness Questionnaire (MEQ), the Composite Circadian Scale, and the Composite Scale of Morningness.

-But how does morningness or eveningness relate to other factors such as intelligence or personality?
-Interestingly enough, while correlations have been found between eveningness and higher intelligence, it is the morning people who often excel academically.
-Even when factors such as daytime sleepiness and cognitive ability are taken into account, studies show evening people have lower grade-point averages than morning people.
+But how does morningness or eveningness relate to other factors, such as intelligence or personality?
+Interestingly, while correlations have been found between eveningness and higher intelligence, it is the morning people who often excel academically.
+Even when factors such as daytime sleepiness and cognitive ability are taken into account, studies show that evening people have lower grade-point averages than morning people.

-The question of how morning and evening people differ in terms of personality can be harder to answer though.
-While Hans Eysenck proposed that extraverts are more likely to be evening-oriented than introverts, no consistent evidence for this has even been found.
-Most recent personality research looking at circadian preferences focus on the Big Five Personality traits (extraversion, agreeableness, openness, conscientiousness, and neuroticism) and how they are linked to morningness versus eveningness.
+The question of how morning and evening people differ in terms of personality can be harder to answer.
+While Hans Eysenck proposed that extraverts are more likely to be evening-oriented than introverts, no consistent evidence for this has been found.
+Most recent personality research on circadian preferences focuses on the Big Five Personality traits — extraversion, agreeableness, openness, conscientiousness, and neuroticism— and how they are linked to morningness versus eveningness.

-Of all the Big Five traits examined so far, conscientiousness appears to have the strongest association with morningness.
-People high in conscientiousness show a strong tendency towards self-discipline, vigilance, and systematic behavior.
-The average correlation between measures of conscientiousness and a preference for morning activities to be fairly moderate (r = .27) while its relationship with eveningness seems weaker (r= .17).
-Other studies have also found a low but significant correlation between morningness and agreeableness (tendency towards social harmony and being considerate) though no consistent findings have been identified for the other Big Five traits.
+Of the Big Five traits examined so far, conscientiousness appears to have the strongest association with morningness.
+People high in conscientiousness show a strong tendency toward self-discipline, vigilance, and systematic behavior.
+The average correlation between measures of conscientiousness and a preference for morning activities appears to be fairly moderate (r = .27), while its relationship with eveningness seems weaker (r = .17).
+Other studies have also found a low but significant correlation between morningness and agreeableness — the tendency toward social harmony and being considerate.
+No consistent findings have been identified for the other Big Five traits.

-As Lipnevich and her co-authors suggest in discussing their findings, the link between conscientiousness and circadian preference seems especially important considering the role that being conscientious plays in academic success.
-Research has already shown that conscientiousness is a strong predictor of academic achievement, whether at the preschool, high school, or postsecondary school level.
+As Lipnevich and her co-authors suggest in their findings, the link between conscientiousness and circadian preference seems especially important, considering the role that being conscientious plays in academic success.
+Research has already shown that conscientiousness is a strong predictor of academic achievement, whether at the preschool, high school, or postsecondary level.
 Even when grades and SAT scores are taken into account, people high in conscientiousness tend to perform strongly.
-As for morningness and eveningness, the authors found a significant relationship with academic success even when the Big Five personality traits were taken into account (with morningness being a positive predictor while eveningness was a negative predictor).
+As for morningness and eveningness, the authors found a significant relationship with academic success even when the Big Five personality traits were taken into account, with morningness being a positive predictor, while eveningness was a negative predictor.

-While personality traits and circadian preferences can certainly change over the course of our lifespan, it is important to recognize how important morningness and eveningness can be in shaping the way we act and behave in work and school.
+While personality traits and circadian preferences can certainly change over the course of the lifespan, it is important to recognize how important morningness and eveningness can be in shaping the way we act and behave in work and school.
 Though personality testing is often used in employment settings to determine the suitability of job candidates, factors such as circadian preference have been relatively ignored up to now.
-But as we can see from studies such as this one, circadian preference may be an important predictor of success in many jobs that require mental alertness or energy, especially at specific times of the day, whether in the morning or evening.
+But as we can see from studies such as this one, circadian preference may be an important predictor of success in jobs that require mental alertness or energy, especially at specific times of the day.

-So spare a thought to your own inner clock and what it can mean for your long-term success in work or school.
-Tailoring your personal schedule to take your own circadian preferences in account can yield powerful dividends.
+So spare a thought to your own inner clock and what it can mean for your long-term success.
+Tailoring your schedule to take your own circadian preferences in account can yield powerful dividends.